 Patrick A. McGowan has served as a director and as our Secretary, Treasurer, Chief Financial Officer and Principal Accounting Officer since December of 2005.
 Mr. McGowan is a management consultant specializing in assisting public companies with financing, regulatory filings, administration and business plans.
 From November 2001 to the present, he has been engaged by MIV Therapeutics, Inc. ("MIVT") to serve as its Executive Vice President and CFO, and to assume responsibility for negotiations with attorneys, auditors and financial institutions and the day to day business operations of MIVT.
 From September 1997 to the time he joined MIVT, Mr. McGowan served as CEO of American Petro-Hunter, Inc. ("American"), an oil exploration company with duties including reviewing business proposals, writing business plans and approving corporate filings.
-Mr. McGowan was also responsible for all legal matters and functional areas of business of Auerican, including administration from the University of Western Ontario in 1965, and his Bachelors of Science from the University of Oregon in 1963.
+Mr. McGowan was also responsible for all legal matters and functional areas of business for American, including administration, account ing, contract negotiations, banking, writing press releases and overseeing regulatory filings.
+American is currently listed on the OTCBB.
+Mr. McGowan obtained his Masters of Business Administration from the University of Western Ontario in 1965, and his Bachelors of Science from the University of Oregon in 1963.
 Mr. McGowan has not been involved in the past five years in any legal proceedings described in Item 401(d) of Regulation S-B.